 Enlarged Prostate (BPH)

 Prostate growth is a normal part of aging for most men.
 Benign prostatic hyperplasia (BPH) is an enlarged prostate.
 BPH isn't cancer, and it doesn't make cancer more likely.
-But it does cause its own set of problems, which often impact a man’s sex life, particularly after age 50.
+But it does cause its own set of problems, which may impact a man’s sex life, particularly after age 50.

 Medications can help control LUTS for many men.
 These include: